 DNS time may be shorter for the host used in the mapping, because the agent needs to resolve the hosts in advance to determine a valid host to use during playback.
 This previous resolution results in DNS caching, therefore shorter DNS time during playback.

 As of the July 2014 Browser Agent, Flash interaction record and playback have been disabled.
 You can still record and measure a web page that downloads and runs a Flash object, but the Recorder does not record the HTTP calls made by Adobe Flash applications.
 For more details, see the help page Recording and Playing Flash Objects.

 When using multiple Recorder windows, only one window should play back a script at a time, or the playback will freeze or fail.

 Long script or step names can cause display issues in the UI, but do not harm the functionality.

 Scripts saved in current version of the Recorder may not be able to be opened in previous versions of the Recorder.

 On Windows 7, IE playback always has Flash and Silverlight enabled even if they are not enabled for the script.
 When run on Firefox, locally or on the Synthetic Classic Portal, the Enable Flash and Enable Silverlight settings are respected.

 Internet Explorer 10 introduces new mechanisms for caching local content offline that can affect the metrics captured by the Recorder during local playback.
 This may result in lower-than-expected or zero-second measurements of DNS metrics.
 This applies only to local playback.
 The cached content is correctly managed during playback on Backbone and Private Last Mile nodes.

 UI issues on touch-screen devices

 When using the Recorder on a touch-enabled device, you may experience user interface issues with scroll bars.
-You can use a touch-enabled device with the Recorder to capture and validate scripts and upload them to the Dynatrace Portal, but editing capabilities may be restricted by this limitation.
+You can use a touch-enabled device with the Recorder to capture and validate scripts and upload them to the Synthetic Classic Portal, but editing capabilities may be restricted by this limitation.